Rye Pottery: History

 In 1947 the Belle Vue Pottery was bought and reopened by the brothers Walter Cole (1913–1999) and John Cole.
 Immediately before this, Walter Cole had been on the staff of the Council for Industrial Design, and had also taught on the Central School's Industrial Design course.
 In the 1930s the brothers had produced both stoneware and earthenware at a kiln they had built at Plumstead.

 At Rye, the Cole brothers decided to make earthenware, which gave the possibility of brighter look and a wider range of colours than the stoneware popular with most craft potters at the time.
 They produced both one-off exhibition pieces, and more practical domestic ware.
 At first, the revived pottery made slipware, but as government regulations on the production of decorative ceramics for the home market were relaxed, the pottery began to make a distinctive range of tin-glazed ware, inspired by 17th century examples.
 It also made versions of the traditional "Sussex Pig" A selection of the pottery's products was shown at the Festival of Britain in 1951.

-Walter Cole's son Tarquin took over the running of the pottery in 1978.
+Walter Cole's son Tarquin & his wife Biddy took over the running of the pottery in 1978.
 Under his direction it began to make a wide range of hand-painted slip-cast figures, including a series based on characters from the Canterbury Tales.

+Rye Pottery is now run by the third generation of the Cole family, siblings Josh & Tabby.
+The company currently produces mid-century modern homewares inspired by its extensive 50s & 60s archive, alongside slip cast figures dedicated to English history, including a 1066 Bayeux Tapestry range as well as animals and birds from the English countryside.
+Recent high profile collaborations include Soho House’s White City House hotel, Turner Contemporary in Margate and boutique hotel The George in Rye.